 Roast for 10-15 minutes.

 Meanwhile, in a small saute pan, add 1 tsp of oil and the shallot.
 Cook until tender and slightly translucent.

 Lower the oven temperature to 375 degrees.

 In a small bowl, combine all ingredients for the mustard sauce.
 Add the cooked shallots.

-Toss with the tomatos and pour into an oven-safe baking dish.
+Toss with the tomatoes and pour into an oven-safe baking dish.

-Bake for another 15-20 minutes, or until tomatos are tender and sauce is thickened and bubbling.
+Bake for another 15-20 minutes, or until tomatoes are tender and sauce is thickened and bubbling.

 Garnish with parsley or other fresh herbs.